Monday, 30 June 2025

 default & static methods and even public methods of java.lang.Object class inside a Functional Interface.

-default and static mehtods in interface introduced.
+Default and static methods in interface introduced.

-still lamdaexprssion are not for abstarct classes
+still lambda expressions are not for abstract classes

 Method Reference is the process of refering pre-exisng method using :: reference is called Method reference ex: